jesseharold/RPS-Multiplayer/README.md

 TODO:
  - get full homework requirements
- - add data persistence
- - add network access
+ - change local storage to cookie / add network access
  - hide the other player's move and score
  - add chat
- - players should be able to set their names
  - add style or...
  - (optional) integrate network with your SET game!